3mdeb/conferences/2025/qoss/day-2-can-it-run-trenchboot.md

   + fTPM - integrated into CPU/chipset
   + dTPM - additional chip connected via LPC/I2C/SPI bus
 - **Dynamic Root of Trust for Measurement (DRTM)**
-  + technology from silicon vendor
+  + Technology from silicon vendor
-  + needs to be present in hardware and supported by the firmware
+  + Needs to be present in hardware and supported by the firmware
-  + creates a new, dynamic Root of Trust beyond the static one established by the firmware
+  + Creates a new, dynamic Root of Trust beyond the static one established by the firmware

 <div style="display: flex; justify-content: center; align-items: center;">